Lieke Martens: 2018–19 season

 For much of the beginning of the 2018–19 season, Martens dealt with multiple injuries.
-In 2019, Martens started against Atlético Madrid in the Wanda Metropolitano, in a match that broke the attendance record for a women's football match with 60,739 attendees.
+In 2019, Martens started against Atlético Madrid in the Wanda Metropolitano, in a match that broke the attendance record for a women's club football match with 60,739 attendees.
 Barcelona won 2–0, but the win wasn't enough to secure a league title, and they finished second place for the fourth season in a row.

 Barcelona had a relatively unsuccessful Copa de la Reina campaign that year.
 They defeated Madrid CFF 3–0 in the quarterfinal, with Martens scoring the first goal of the match.
 They reached the semifinal where they played Atlético Madrid, but fell 2–0 to their rivals after a brace from Ludmila.

 Martens helped FC Barcelona reach the final of the UEFA Women's Champions League in her second season at the club.
 They lost the final 4–1 against Lyon on 18 May in Budapest.
 Barcelona's one goal was scored by Asisat Oshoala and assisted by Martens.
 Despite reports that Lyon were interested in signing Martens, she extended her Barcelona contract in July 2019 for three more years until 2022.